Our Team:

 Isa Radojcic is a cultural theorist, artist, author, and curator whose work encompasses theory and process-based research.
 Driven by anti-hierarchical, immersive approaches and the belief that art can function as a vehicle for spirituality, Isa’s work responds to the dominant political, ethical, and social values of our time.

-Her visual work has been featured in spaces including 0-0 LA, Los Angeles Metaphysical Library, The Barker Hanger, ODD Ark LA, Other Places Art Fair.
-Her literary and curatorial work has been featured in spaces including The Underlinings Collective with Sigrid Hackenberg, OOF Books, HowellGreen Fine Art Gallery, Desuetude, and Marmo.
-She has also participated in arts and academic residencies, including the Caldera Arts Center, and Centrum Artists-in-Residence program.
+Her visual work has been featured in spaces including 0-0 LA, Los Angeles Metaphysical Library, The Barker Hanger, ODD Ark LA, and Other Places Art Fair.
+Her literary and curatorial projects have been featured in spaces including The Underlinings Collective with Sigrid Hackenberg, OOF Books, HowellGreen Fine Art Gallery, Desuetude, and Marmo.
+She has participated in residencies, including Caldera Arts Center and the Centrum Artists-in-Residence program.

-She holds a liberal arts Bachelor’s degree from The Evergreen State College, a Master’s in Critical Theory and Creative Research from the Pacific Northwest College of Art, and has pursued advanced studies at The European Graduate School.
+Isa holds a BA in Liberal Arts from The Evergreen State College, an MA in Critical Theory and Creative Research from the Pacific Northwest College of Art, and has pursued advanced PhD studies at The European Graduate School.

-As Program & Editorial Director, Isa oversees arts programming and publications and shapes the vision and day-to-day experience at Marmo, creating a space where community, creativity, and critical engagement intersect.
-She hopes to inspire and foster a creative community that supports unique voices and ideas.
+As Program & Editorial Director, Isa oversees Marmo’s arts programming and publications, shaping the vision and day-to-day of the space.
+She hopes to inspire and foster a creative community rooted in connection, experimentation, and critical engagement that supports unique voices and ideas.

 Literary Programming Coordinator: Jeff Corey

-Jeff Corey’s poems have appeared in The Worcester Review, Whitefish Review, San Pedro River Review, and elsewhere.
-He works as a freelance writer.
+Jeff Corey is a poet and writer whose work has appeared in The Worcester Review, Whitefish Review, San Pedro River Review, and other literary journals.
+He works as a freelance writer and editor.

-As Literary Programming Coordinator, Jeff organizes Marmo literary events, overseeing curation of poetry/prose readings, and facilitating communication between authors and Marmo.
+As Literary Programming Coordinator, Jeff organizes poetry and prose readings, facilitates communication between authors, and helps curate the evolving literary landscape of Marmo.